Among the various Hindu philosophies, Kashmir Shaivism (Kaśmir Śaivism) is a

 here Śakti plays a paramount role.
 The Kula teachings make the skeleton of Tantrāloka

-"some sort of movement" to imply the distinction from physical movement;
+sort of movement" to imply the distinction from physical movement; it is rather

-it is rather a vibration or sound inside the Divine, a throb.
-The essence of
+a vibration or sound inside the Divine, a throb.
+The essence of this vibration

-this vibration is the ecstatic self-recurrent consciousness.
-The central tenet
+is the ecstatic self-recurrent consciousness.
+The central tenet of this system

-of this system is "everything is Spanda", both the objective exterior
+is "everything is Spanda", both the objective exterior reality and the

-reality and the subjective world.
-Nothing exists without movement, yet
+subjective world.
+Nothing exists without movement, yet the ultimate

 So, it is a cycle of internalization and externalization of consciousness itself,